CarapaceonBear/selective_breeding_db/README.md

 I'm happy with the functionality of my code, I have achieved what I set out to do.<br>
 Testing was tricky, but I achieved significant coverage.
 It was worth alotting extra time for it in my plan.<br>
 My stretch-goals were a bit idealistic, in areas I wasn't already familiar, and not realistic within the timeframe<br>
-I feel the project demonstrates well my understanding of the course topics.
+I feel the project demonstrates well my understanding of the course topics.<br>
  -----------------------------------------------------------------------------------------------
 ### What went well?
  - I judged my speed well during the planning stage, with reasonable story points.
 This meant that I closely followed the plan I set out.